 Leadership Experiences, Staff Rides and Battlefield Tours

-Leadership Lessons provide Leadership experiences, staff rides and battlefield site tours, accompanied by experts in the field, linking history to current leadership training theories and practice, bringing lessons alive for those who prefer an experiential learning style.
+Leadership Lessons provide international university Leadership experiences, staff rides and battlefield site tours, accompanied by experts in the field, linking history to current leadership training theories and practice, bringing lessons alive for those who prefer an experiential learning style.

 Fully supported tours are conducted in the UK, Europe and the United States of America, and all logistics locally are taken care of.

 Examples include tours of Normandy, France, to include the D-Day landing beaches Sword, Gold, Juno, Utah and Omaha, together with places of historic importance.
 All leadership experiences relate the subject matter to leadership skills,

 emotional intelligence and leadership styles, evidenced in each and every tour, such as observed at the Battle of Bannockburn.

 Pegasus Bridge, for example, which crosses the Caen Canal between Caen and Ouistreham, in the village of Benouville, was a key objective of the allied forces during the invasion of Normandy.
 Heavily protected by german forces, the heroism of the allied forces, particularly Major John Howard

 and his team of British airborne forces, was self-evident.
 Their use of gliders to land within the immediate proximity of the Benouville Bridge during darkness took the german troops by surprise, and the bridge was quickly secured for allied troops (already en route for the D-day landings as part of Operation Neptune), allowing them to advance in the coming days and weeks.